2025 Trooping the Colour: The ceremony

+King Charles and Queen Camilla in the Ascot Landau carriage.

+The Regimental Sergeant-Major presents the King's Colour of 2nd Battalion, Coldstream Guards to the Ensign prior to trooping through the ranks.

 The 2025 ceremony was the third to be attended by Charles since his accession to the throne, and the second since his cancer diagnosis and as he continued to undergo treatment.
 As with the previous year's ceremony, the King rode alongside the Queen in a carriage rather than on horseback.
 Behind were the royal colonels: the Prince of Wales, Colonel of the Welsh Guards; the Princess Royal, Colonel of the Blues and Royals; and the Duke of Edinburgh, Colonel of the Scots Guards.
 They were followed by carriages carrying the Princess of Wales and her children, the Duchess of Edinburgh, Vice Admiral Sir Tim Laurence, and the Duke and Duchess of Gloucester.
 The Royal Procession was accompanied by the Sovereign's Escort of the Household Cavalry Mounted Regiment and the Band of The Household Cavalry, and led by two drum horses carrying silver kettledrums.
 The colour being trooped in 2025 was the King's Colour of 2nd Battalion, Coldstream Guards.
 (Note: The 2nd Battalion was represented by No. 7 Company, Coldstream Guards – one of five incremental companies employed to undertake public duties that maintain the colours and traditions of the foot guards battalions in suspended animation.)
 The Coldstream Guards was celebrating its 375th anniversary that year, with the regiment receiving new colours from the King the day prior to the parade.